wzunker/taktmate/tasks/08_multi_file_type_support/multi-file-type-implementation-checklist.md

 ## Success Criteria

 ### MVP Completion Checklist
-- [ ] Users can upload PDF, DOCX, and XLSX files through the existing interface
+- [ ] Users can upload PDF, DOCX, XLSX, and TXT files through the existing interface
 - [ ] Uploaded documents are parsed and their content extracted as plain text
 - [ ] Users can chat with document content using natural language
 - [ ] GPT-4.1 receives document content and responds appropriately
-- [ ] File type validation works correctly for all supported formats
+- [ ] File type validation works correctly for all supported formats including TXT
 - [ ] Existing CSV functionality remains unaffected (no regressions)
 - [ ] Error handling provides clear feedback for unsupported or corrupted files
 - [ ] System performance remains acceptable with new parsing libraries